staceyjf/PostCheck-API/README.md

 2. **Documentation:** Improve the documentation by adding content objects to my `@APIResponse` annotations for better visibility into what is expected from a successful or valid HTTP request.
 3. **Spring Testing:** Continue to investigate how I can use Spring testing and overcome the challenges in providing a valid token (all requests came back with a 401 or 403, which in some ways is positive as it shows that the auth was correctly working).

+Changelog
+Date: 21/06/24

+Updates:

+Search Improvements:

+Enhanced search functionality: Improved search functionality to accept partical matches for postcode and suburbs.

+UI Improvements:

+Customised scrollbar add for better consistency with the overall look and feel.

+README:

 ## Screenshots

 | New Form                                  | Update Form                                  | Testing -front                                   |